Number 7 on our list of 10 tips for sales reps is to prepare for sales objections.

 That is the bad news.
 The good news is that the list of objections that you will consistently face is fairly short and that makes it very reasonable for you to make a list of the objections you can anticipate and prepare some responses ahead of time for what to say.

-By simply spending a little time going through this process and then possibly having some sort of document or sales tool that will outline your objections responses, that will help these tips for sales reps to have an immediate improvement on the conversations that you have with your prospects.
+Simply spending a little time going through this process and then possibly having some sort of document or sales tool that will outline your objections responses, that will help these tips for sales reps to have an immediate improvement on the conversations that you have with your prospects.

 Step 1 – Make a List of Anticipated Objections